wlavend/Cassie_Balancing/02_README.md

 ## Derivation of Q

-The weighting matrix $ \mathbf{Q} $ is designed to incorporate position, velocity, and balance costs.
+The weighting matrix $$\mathbf{Q}$$ is designed to incorporate position, velocity, and balance costs.
 Each subcomponent is defined as follows:

 - **Position Weighting (\( \mathbf{Q}_{\text{pos}} \)):**
   $$